- Non-profit Organization

 - Mobile - iPhone

 When it comes to GetResponse Alternatives, there are two tools that stand out from the crowd: Aweber and MailChimp.
 In the following, we are trying to compare them, in order to help you make a better decision.

 Aweber vs GetResponse

 Both Aweber and GetResponse are powerful email marketing tools.
 You can use them to host your mailing list, create an attractive email using templates, and send newsletters to your subscribers.

 When comparing Aweber vs GetResponse pricing plans, it’s easy to see that GetResponse Basic plan is the most cost-effective one.

 Yes, Aweber’s’ free plan makes the product compelling to new businesses.
-But as for the features included, you might want to pay $15/month for GetResponse.
+But as for the features included, you might want to spend $15/month for GetResponse.

 GetResponse and Aweber have similar core features like newsletter templates, autoresponders, analytics, integrations with third-party software, and landing page builder.
 On the other hand, GetResponse comes with some features that Aweber doesn’t have: